 Colleen was also allowed to leave the nest.

 The impetus for my post today was the realization that I have chosen to sell Colleen instead of Bianca, my 1988 lugged steel Bianchi.
 Bianca has been in the family longer than any of my other girls– 20+ years.
 I took a picture of her this morning because I wanted to give her the option of leaving the nest.
 My consternation lasted for weeks prior to posting Colleen for sale.
 I thought I was comfortable with my decision of selling Colleen and Bianca simultaneously.
-But when the time came today to hit “submit” when listing Bianca on eBay I just couldn’t do it.
+But when the time came today to hit “submit” and listing Bianca on eBay well I just couldn’t do it.
 Why?
 Because steel frames have style, they have class and they are “real”.
 Colleen was the highest-end bike of the time.
 As time goes by that highest-end is supplanted by the next “highest-end” bike and so on.
 But a steel frame is timeless and I’m not interested in keeping up with the latest in steel frames.
 And so Colleen goes and Bianca stays and I’m comfortable with my decision– once again.

 Thank you for reading my blog and taking a walk down memory lane with me.
 My bond with my girls goes deeper than just building and riding them.
 I have suffered many days and nights on my girls.
 We have traversed deserts, mountain ranges and concrete jungles together.
 We have crossed the country, I have towed my baby boy, commuted to work and we’ve gotten groceries together.
 To me a bike is not just a bike– it’s an extension of myself.
 It is not only a bond — it’s a synergy.
 Man and machine — we become one and we are greater together than we ever were as individuals.
 Do you share an emotional connection with your bike?